DanielX278/data-story/_posts/2022-12-22-data-story-copy.md

 {% include Plotly_appearances_in_paths_versus_degree.html %}

 You can see there is some relation, and the fitted line gives high values.
 Does this hold up statistically?
-We will do a regression analysis, finding the relation between count and degree.
-These are the results we obtain:
+We did a regression analysis, finding the relation between count and degree.

 Based on the regression analysis, there is a correlation between how often a node is used in the paths and the degree.
 So this idea of players using a hub is definitely common for the human dataset.

-We can also see that there is a high R squared, considering there is only one variable.
+We obtained an adjusted R squared of 0.599, considering there is only one variable.
 So the degree does help explain how often it will appear in the paths.

 Now, does this actually hold for the shortest paths?

-While the R squared is lower, it is still quite high in this case.
+Performing again a regression analysis and obtaining an adjusted R squared of 0.546, lower than before, we conclude that it is still quite high in this case.
 Most importantly, it also shows that there is a correlation between the degree and the number of times it appears in a shortest path!
 This implies that hubs are actually very helpful for finding out the path between two nodes, and are commonly used.

 This is something that can be used in our AI, and will be taken into account.

 Although we have already found that these hubs are actually very relevant, we want to explore if any other definitions are also valid.
 Namely, we want to see if the pagerank has an important correlation between the two values.
+After the regression analysis (Adj.
+R-squared: 0.616), we obtain that values are slightly higher between humans and PageRank, which is interesting.

 By comparison, PageRank has a slightly lower r squared score when it comes to the actual shortest path.
 This is a bit bizarre as PageRank has more info and is a more robust metric.
 It is still valid, it still has a high correlation and is still a decent explanation.
 But it is worse than just using the default degree.
 A possible explanation for this behavior is that Wikipedia articles (nodes) with a high PageRank are general topics, so it can be more challenging to find links to more specific topics, which are likely to be the target articles.